pvdabeel/prolog/Documentation/Handbook/15-doc-building.md

    discovery and re-enters the pipeline.
 4. `rules`/`query` now yield
    `BDEPEND(selinux-base) ⊇ {sys-apps/semodule-utils}`; the prover
-   proves it, the scheduler orders `semodule-utils` (and its transitive `sys-libs/libsepol`) first.
+   proves it, the orderer places `semodule-utils` (and its transitive `sys-libs/libsepol`) first.
 5. Retry pass: the provider builds, `selinux-base` recompiles, and the 300+ downstream `selinux-*` packages never fail — the discovery is